 Brands who fit that description would include big grocery retailers like Woolworths and Coles.
 They provide services where you want consistency and reliability.
-It’s no surprise they top the list of Australia’s most trusted brand list.
+It’s no surprise they top the list of Australia’s most trusted brands.

-Retailers need to be conscientious to keep stores open, shelves stocked and prices low.
+Retailers have to be conscientious to keep stores open, shelves stocked and prices low.

-Extraversion in personality terms isn’t about how loud or sociable you are.
-It’s more to do with how you handle different levels of arousal.
+Extraversion in personality isn’t about how loud or sociable you are.
+It’s more to do with how you handle arousal levels.

 Extroverts are generally under-aroused.
 So, they seek out more arousal from socialising and highly stimulating activities, for example.

 Introverts are generally over-aroused.
-They look for opportunities to lower their arousal by being on their own, and doing quieter, more relaxing activities.
+They look for opportunities to lower their arousal e.g. being on their own, and doing quieter, more relaxing activities.

 There’s many implications to these different arousal approaches, and especially how others perceive you.

 Extroverts often consider introverts quiet and aloof.
-Introverts look at extroverts as loud and not respecting other’s boundaries.
-Again, there’s no better or worse here.
+Introverts see extroverts as loud and not respecting their boundaries.
+Again, there’s no better or worse.
 You are what you are.
-And though you can temporarily act more one way or the other, you’ll have a default level which drives how you manage your energy and time.
+Though you can temporarily act more one way or the other, you’ll have a default level.
+This drives how you manage your energy and time.